cooky451/passchain/README.md

   * You also don't have to remember usernames anymore.
 Did you have to log in with your nick name or with your E-Mail address for this service?
 It's all stored in your password manager.

 * **How does the select system work?**
   * You can select an item from the listbox by either double clicking it, or using the select button (press enter), which will select the topmost item from the list.
-Once selected, if you press ctrl+b, the username of the selected item will be automatically typed by passchain.
-If you press ctrl+b within the next two seconds again, the password will be automatically typed.
-You can also set this behavior to copy the username/password to your clipboard instead, although using the auto-typer is recommended.
+Once selected, if you press ctrl+q, the username of the selected item will be automatically typed by passchain.
+If you press ctrl+q within the next two seconds again, the password will be automatically typed.
+You can also use ctrl+b to copy the username/password to your clipboard instead, although using the auto-typer is recommended.
+(All hotkeys and timeouts can be configured.)

 * **What happens if I need an older password?**
   * Passchain stores a complete history of all usernames and passwords, so looking up old ones is no problem.